International Conference on Environmental Systems: History

 Papers presented at ICES are published every year in the conference proceedings, from 1971 to 2009 by SAE, then from 2010 to 2013 by AIAA.
-These papers are available and searchable online at the SAE and AIAA websites.
-They are now published by the ICES organization.
-Proceedings from the 2014-2019 conferences, hosted by Texas Tech University, are accessible from the ICES conference website.
+These papers are available and searchable online respectively at the SAE and AIAA websites.
+Since 2014, proceedings, hosted by Texas Tech University, are publicly accessible from the ICES conference website.

 Conference locations

 The conference is located primarily in the United States, and was located exclusively on the west coast of the US for its first 19 years.
 Since 1994, the conference has taken place in Europe roughly once every five years.

 Organization

 The ICES conference is organized by the following committees: